-The day to day management of Council is the responsibility of the General Manager who reports to the Councillors.
-The General Manager is supported by three executive managers.
+The day to day management of Council is the responsibility of the General Manager who reports to the Administrator.
+The General Manager is supported by five portfolio Managers.

 Vision, Mission and Values

 Norfolk Island – the Best Small Island in the World

 “If a concerted effort were made, backed by larger financial resources, the community could turn the very small area of the island to its own advantage by converting Norfolk Island into ‘the best small island in the world’, a model haven of considerable beauty, of unique historical interest, of a thriving community, and of rest and relaxation – which are the objectives of the overwhelming mass of the tourists who make the journey to its shores.”.
 (Professor G J Butland - Population Study of Norfolk Island dated 31 March 1974 commissioned by Commonwealth Government)

 The Norfolk Island Regional Council will provide local civic leadership and governance through good decision making, accountability and transparency.

 We will protect and enhance our unique culture, heritage, traditions and environment for the Norfolk Island people.
 We will do this through promoting a healthy and sustainable lifestyle, by looking after our community assets, and by fostering a prosperous economy.

 The Norfolk Island Regional Council embraces the following values that were developed in a work-shop with the Councillors (I CARE):